mariodosreis/divtime/src/README.md

-This is the source code for MCMCTree v.
-4.9e, which was used to prepare the tutorial.
+This is the source code for MCMCTree and BASEML version 4.9e, which were used to prepare the tutorial.

-MCMCTree is part of the PAML package available from bit.ly/ziheng-paml.
+MCMCTree and BASEML are part of the PAML package available from bit.ly/ziheng-paml.
-Please refer to this for the latest version of the program.
+Please refer to this for the latest version of the programs.